Tornado: Extremes

-The Tri-State Tornado, which occurred on March 18, 1925 and affected parts of Missouri, Illinois, and Indiana, holds several tornado records.
+The Tri-State Tornado, which occurred on March 18, 1925, and affected parts of Missouri, Illinois, and Indiana, holds several tornado records.
 It was likely an F5 on the Fujita Scale, although this tornado pre-dates the use of scales for rating tornado intensity.
-It holds the record for the longest path length at 352 km (219 miles), and the longest duration at approximately 3+1⁄2 hours.
-As of 2025, it is considered to be the deadliest single tornado in United States history (695 dead).
+It holds the record for the longest path length at 352 km, and the longest duration at approximately 3 1/2 hours.
+As of 2026, it is considered to be the deadliest single tornado in United States history (695 dead).
 In 2000, it was estimated to be the third costliest tornado when adjusted for inflation.

 As of 2025, the deadliest tornado in world history was the Daultipur-Salturia Tornado in Bangladesh on April 26, 1989, which killed approximately 1,300 people.
 Bangladesh has had at least 24 tornadoes in its history that killed more than 100 people, almost half of the total for the rest of the world.

 One of the most extensive tornado outbreaks on record was the 1974 Super Outbreak, which affected a large area of the central United States and extreme southern Ontario on April 3 and 4, 1974.
-The outbreak featured 148 tornadoes in 18 hours, many of which were violent; seven of F5 intensity, and twenty-three peaking at F4 intensity.
+The outbreak featured 148 tornadoes in 18 hours, many of which were violent: seven of F5 intensity, and twenty-three peaking at F4 intensity.
 Sixteen tornadoes were on the ground at the same time during its peak.
 More than 300 people, possibly as many as 330, were killed.

-Direct measurement of the windspeeds of the most violent tornados is nearly impossible because conventional anemometers cannot withstand the intense winds and flying debris.
+Direct measurement of the windspeeds of the most violent tornadoes is nearly impossible because conventional anemometers cannot withstand the intense winds and flying debris.
 Some tornadoes have been scanned by mobile Doppler radar units, which can provide a good estimate of the tornado's wind speed.
-As of 2025, the record for the fastest wind speed ever logged (using Doppler radar) was produced by the 1999 Bridge Creek-Moore tornado, with an estimated wind speed of 486 ± 32 km/h (302 ± 20 mph).
+As of 2025, the record for the fastest wind speed ever logged (using Doppler radar) was produced by the 1999 Bridge Creek-Moore tornado, with an estimated wind speed of 486 ± 32 km/h.

-Storms that produce tornadoes can feature intense updrafts, sometimes exceeding 240 km/h (150 mph).
+Storms that produce tornadoes can feature intense updrafts, sometimes exceeding 240 km/h.
 Debris from a tornado can be lofted into the parent storm and carried a very long distance, a phenomenon known as debris fallout.
 A tornado which affected Great Bend, Kansas, in November 1915, was an extreme case, where a "rain of debris" occurred 80 mi from the town, a sack of flour was found 110 mi away, and a cancelled check from the Great Bend bank was found in a field outside of Palmyra, Nebraska, 305 mi to the northeast.
 Waterspouts and tornadoes have been advanced as an explanation for instances of raining fish and other animals.